svenssonjoel/lispBM/README.md

 ## Short term TODOs
 1. Write more tests.
-2. Insert relevant part of local environment into closures in a better way
-3. simple_print crashes because of current state of point 2.
-(If in a let: closure has a ref to local env, which has a ref to closure... repeat forever.)
-3. Document code.
+2. Document code.
-4. Implement the boxed types (float, int32, uint32, Vector, String etc)
+3. Implement the boxed types (float, int32, uint32, Vector, String etc)
-5. Implement some looping structure (since recursion is very limited)
+4. Implement some looping structure (since recursion is very limited)
-6. Implement functions for dealing with references to valus (a reference type?)
+5. Implement functions for dealing with references to valus (a reference type?)
-7. Change how errors are handled in the evaluator
-8. Be much more stringent on checking of error conditions etc.
+6. Be much more stringent on checking of error conditions etc.
+7. Fix the issue with define, that requires a quoted symbol as first argument.

 ## Long term TODOs
-1. rewrite evaluator.
+1. fix problem 1 in one of the many ways possible.

 ## Problems
 1. Stack overflows, due to nature of the evaluator.
 No deep recursion supported.